-- AnA recommended implementation date of 22 November 2026 in May 2027 rather than Thursday, 5 November 2026.
-This is because: - AEMO needs to align go-live with the beginning of the billing week (a Sunday) to support settlement changes. - AEMO considers a slightly later 22 November commencement would provide additional development time, and is likely to work better with the timing of the Unlocking CER benefits deployment for both AEMO and industry. - Based on stakeholder feedback and its own analysis, AEMO's strong preference is for a May 2027 IPRR commencement date to allow sufficient time for design, development and testing, and allow AEMO to have sufficient contingency in its schedule.
+- A recommended implementation date in May 2027 rather than Thursday, 5 November 2026.
+This is because: - Based on stakeholder feedback and its own analysis, AEMO's strong preference is for a May 2027 IPRR commencement date to allow sufficient time for design, development and testing, and allow AEMO to have sufficient contingency in its schedule.
 AEMO considers November 2026 as the earliest feasible implementation date that could be achieved but this would be dependent on: - The VIM or other incentive mechanism being delivered much earlier to support and provide certainty to early adopters, and - There being a strong indication that prospective VSRPs will be ready for the short, one-month industry testing window that would be available if IPRR commenced in November 2026.
 This is so that AEMO's and participants' technical solutions would have undergone sufficient industry testing prior to rule commencement. - A May 2027 commencement would provide more time for VSRPs' customer acquisition, technical development and testing.